rohanrao619/Face_Recognition_using_Siamese_Network/README.md

 ![](Results/Triplet_Loss.png)

-The trained Encoder network was able to produce descent results considering the fact that it was trained on such a small dataset.
+The trained Encoder network was able to produce decent results considering the fact that it was trained on such a small dataset.
 Few Triplets with their positive and negative distances (Calculated using the trained Encoder network) :</br>

 ![](Results/Triplet_1.png)</br>